ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =

+= [4.35.3] 20.07.2017 =
+* Fix: Multiple roles assignment (including default roles) did not work at "Users->Add New" new-user.php (contexts: add-existing-user, add-new-user) page for WordPress multisite.

 = [4.35.2] 18.07.2017 =
-* Fix: Multiple default roles (if defined at URE's settings) are selected automatically at 'add-new-user' page.
+* Fix: Multiple default roles (if defined at URE's settings) are selected automatically at new-user.php (context: add-new-user) page.
 * Update: Code enhancement for protection of users with 'administrator' role from each other.
 Current user can see his own record and edit own profile.

 = [4.35.1] 10.07.2017 =